Swetharanyeswarar Temple: Legend

 As per Hindu legend, Achyutha Kalappalar, a local chieftain was childless.
 His guru Sivacharya analyzed his horoscope and read out an ancient palm leaf manuscript.
 It had the verse of Sambandar, one of the major Saivite saints Nayanars.
 Chieftain was advised to pray at Venkadu to be blessed with a progeny.
 He prayed at the place along with his wife and was blessed with a boy.
 The boy, Meykandadevar, later went on to write Sivagnana Bodham.

-As per some hindu legend, Budha, was the child of Chandra and Tara.
+As per some Hindu legend, Budhan, was the child of Chandra and Tara.
 Tara was originally the wife of Brihaspati, but had an illicit relationship with Chandra.
 Tara was directed by Shiva and Brahma to go back to her husband Guru and she entrusted the child to Chandra.
-Budha grew up to learn his background and started hating his parents.
+Budhan grew up to learn his background and started hating his parents.
 He did severe penance praying Shiva.
 Pleased by his devotion, Shiva blessed him to be a Navagraha.
 Brahma was blessed with divine power of learning (Vidya) by goddess Parvathi in the temple.
 Pillai Idikki Amman, an idol depicted hold a child on her hip is believed to be the depiction of Parvathi holding the child Sambandar when the latter called her Amma.